bihor/fp_newsletter/Documentation/Configuration/Index.rst

         plugin.tx_fpnewsletter.settings.company = Your online editors of “Test” [END]

-As you can see, you can even define own variables and use then.
-Example from here: unsubscribe_it.
+As you can see, you can even define own variables and use them.
+(Example from here: unsubscribe_it.)